 A False Statement Registration Proceeding against the Company is currently pending following a notice filed by the Santobono-Pausilipon Public Health Agency of Napoli to ANAC (the "Santobono-Pausilipon False Statement Registration Proceeding").
-The Santobono-Pausilipon False Statement Registration Proceeding is managed by ANAC and should be concluded within 180 days from the notice announcing its commencement (i.e., May 2017).
-As of the date of this Offering Memorandum we have not received any notice of conclusion of this proceeding.
 The false statement is alleged to have been committed by the Company while submitting the administrative documentation required in the context of a public tender process launched in 2013 by the Santobono-Pausilipon Public Health Agency of Napoli (the "Santobono-Pausilipon Tender").
-The Company's exclusion from all current and future public tenders (i.e., all public tenders other than those launched in the Laundering and Sterilization Segment and any tender procedure launched by private entities) as a result of a False Statement Registration cannot exceed one year starting from the False Statement Registration, according to the statement made by ANAC in its note announcing the commencement of the Santobono-Pausilipon False Statement Registration Proceeding (due to the application of the Former Code on Public Procurement to this proceeding).
+The Company's exclusion from all current and future public tenders (i.e., all public tenders other than those launched in the Laundering and Sterilization Segment and any tender procedure launched by private entities) as a result of a False Statement Registration cannot exceed one year starting from the False Statement

+Registration, according to the statement made by ANAC in its note announcing the commencement of the Santobono-Pausilipon False Statement Registration Proceeding (due to the application of the Former Code on Public Procurement to this proceeding).
 Moreover such exclusion would be general and automatic (i.e., irrespective of the sector and not only in relation to the public tenders managed by the Santobono-Pausilipon Public Health Agency) and would not operate on a case-by-case basis.